 Special services, as prescribed on the student's Individualized Education Program, are offered during the course of the school day.
 On-site services with specialized instructors include:

-Students requiring special services, including but not limited to speech/language therapy, occupational therapy, counseling, physical therapy, and resource room, as prescribed on the student's Individualized Education Program, receive these services during the course of the school day.
-Home school districts are responsible for the initiation of services and Vincent Smith School will schedule appropriate times.
+Students requiring special services, including but not limited to speech/language therapy, occupational therapy, counseling, physical therapy, and resource room, as prescribed on the student's Individualized Education Program, receive these services during the course of the School day.
+Home school districts are responsible for the initiation of services and the Vincent Smith School will schedule appropriate times.
 Classrooms are reserved for special education teachers.
 Every attempt is made to schedule special services so that they do not interfere with core academic classes.
 On occasion, art, computer, and music classes may need to be adjusted as to accommodate these services.

 Physical Education Program

-Physical education and athletics are recognized as a necessary part of a modern educational program.
-All students are required to participate, unless they are excused by doctors' certificates.
 Physical activity is essential to healthy physical, social and mental growth.
 A scheduled program of physical education at all grade levels is required by New York State Education Law.
-Students at Vincent Smith are required to attend two periods of physical education per week.
-A sports program is available for students who wish to compete in interscholastic sports.
+Students at Vincent Smith are required to attend two periods of physical education per week (unless otherwise directed by a physician).